greenguy33/climate_econometrics_toolkit/README.md

 If you are aren't sure what type of analysis this project is designed to help with, I recommend checking out the paper [Anthropogenic climate change has slowed global agricultural productivity growth](https://www.nature.com/articles/s41558-021-01000-1) by Ortiz-Bobea et al. as an example.
 I based some of the implementations in this tool off of the codebase attached to this paper and implemented a reproduction of this paper using the tool.

+# Overview

+After analyzing the workflows of several climate econometric research papers, I identified a three-step workflow which many of these papers have in common.

 # Installation